 Open and uses voting by majority decision-making processes.
-Meets second & fourth Tuesday of each month at 3:00 pm in Humanities
+Meets second & fourth Tuesday of each month at 3:00 pm in HU 206 and online.

 The Academic Senate makes recommendations to the administration and Governing Board concerning academic and professional matters including: